salama4ai/mkd-ahmed-ds/README.md

 If price > $4 and < $7 remove pears, apples.
 ```

+Tasks:

-Make a function passing in the answer to the 4 questions and structure GPT3 prompt given these rules to give you the list of recommeded fruits.
+1. Make a function passing in the answer to the 4 questions and structure GPT3 prompt given these rules to give you the list of recommeded fruits.

-Make a simple flask POST API where we return the answers given the input in POST Body with content type application/json
+2. Make a simple flask POST API where we return the answers given the input in POST Body with content type application/json